katehret/compStrings/README.md

 #### Cite as

-To cite this resource please use the following format
+To cite this resource please cite the related publication and use the following format:

 Ehret, Katharina. compStrings: Analysing algorithmically compressed strings.
 Zenodo.
 DOI: